conan-io/conan-center-index/docs/adding_packages/conanfile_attributes.md

 * If the library has a license that has a SPDX identifier, use the [short Identifiers](https://spdx.dev/ids/).
 * If the library has a license text that does not match a SPDX identifier, including custom wording disclaiming copyright or dedicating the words to the ["public domain"](https://fairuse.stanford.edu/overview/public-domain/welcome/), use the [SPDX License Expressions](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/), this can follow:
-  * `LicenseRef-` as a prefix, followed by the name of the file which contains the custom license.
-See [this example](https://github.com/conan-io/conan-center-index/blob/e604534bbe0ef56bdb1f8513b83404eff02aebc8/recipes/fft/all/conanfile.py#L8).
+  * `LicenseRef-` as a prefix, followed by the name of the library.
+For example:`LicenseRef-libfoo-public-domain`
-  * `LicenseRef-` follow by the library name and/or version
 * If the library makes no mention of a license and the terms of use - it **shall not be accepted in ConanCenter** , even if the code is publicly available in GitHub or any other platforms.

 ## Order of methods and attributes